 What’s worse is that the Authority felt that the industry was better off as a result.
 “The outstanding success achieved through the industry’s self-regulation program in maintaining high standards in decency and good taste in Code-Approved comic magazines has won the commendation of many governmental and private agencies, as well as magazine distributors and dealers.”

 Like so many times in history, blame was being laid where it shouldn’t have been.
 Comic books and their content became a scapegoat for a bigger problem.
 And unfortunately, many good companies fell because of it.

-The 1970’s weren’t just about Spider-Man.
-The 1970’s were about freedom of speech, liberation, and the rise of the people.
-Alongside the release of Spider-Man saw independent companies releasing comics that would have never be released before.
+The 1970s weren’t just about Spider-Man.
+The 1970s were about freedom of speech, liberation, and the rise of the people.
+Alongside the release of Spider-Man saw, independent companies released comics that would have never been released before.

-Yes, the armour was cracked and falling off.
+Yes, the armor was cracked and falling off.

 History is history

 The book Seduction of the Innocent ushered in a dark time for comics.
 It successfully created an argument against the comic industry and was responsible for potentially the biggest change the industry had faced and will ever face.